 Instruction Sessions (including Zotero): Library instruction sessions, workshops, and presentations are offered to class groups and by individual registration.

 As a student you can print using the money on your UCard (UNB photo ID).

 UCard: You need to have money on your UCard (UNB photo ID) to print or photocopy on campus.
 You do not need to swipe your UCard to print.
 When you click print, it will automatically deduct from your UCard account.
 When photocopying, you will need to swipe your UCard at the photocopier.

-Printing using the money on your UCard is available from library-owned laptops, registered personal laptops, student network computers in the main Learning Commons area adjacent to the Research Help and UNB ITS Service Desks and the Learning Lab.
+Printing using the money on your UCard is available from library-owned laptops, registered personal laptops, student network computers in the main Learning Commons area adjacent to the Research Help and UNB IT Service Desks and the Learning Lab.

 Choose PRINT as you normally would from the file menu.
 The proper local monochrome printer should already be set as the default, but it is a good idea to check.

 Printing: The Learning Commons is normally two-sided.
-Follow posted instructions if you wish to print one side only.

 Colour Printing is available only if you are logged in to a computer with your UNB login ID and password.
 You will need to choose to print to the colour printer.

 Print jobs in the Learning Commons all print to the Printing Station Hub.